Become a Change Maker

 The Montana Rescue Mission will never turn away food donations.
 We do our best to use everything given to us.
 In fact, if we have more food than we can use, we will donate our overflow to other organizations in town that might need it.
 All our food donations are processed at our Shelter which is frequently overwhelmed by the volume of donations that we receive.
 Under the direction of kitchen staff, you can help sort, organize, and store all of this food.
 This position requires frequent heavy lifting, stair climbing, and work outside.
 If you are highly motivated to help where help is needed, consider this great opportunity.

 Are you a certified hair stylist?
 If yes, consider donating some of your time and talent to our shelter guests.
 You already know how a haircut can change a person’s outlook.
 Why not bring that gift to the Montana Rescue Mission?
-Change the image of the unkempt street person and help rebuild a sense of pride in their life.
+Change the image and outlook of a shelter guest and help rebuild a sense of pride in their life.

 At the Montana Rescue Mission, we know that transportation is often a challenge for people rebuilding their lives.
 We exist downtown, while many of the jobs that our guests will get are in other parts of the city.
 During the warmer months, a bike is not just a bike.
 It is a tool for life change.
 Over the years, we have received many bicycles.
 Some work.
 Many don’t.
 If you are a skilled bike mechanic, we need your help!
 Come down to rebuild bikes, leave knowing you’re rebuilding lives!